Akhil-Gaddam/Employee_Salary_Prediction_Using_MachineLearning/README.md

 - Open `app.py` in any code editor and run to check the Streamlit app code.

-- Then navigate into the project directory
+- Then navigate into the project directory Where the files are saved using `cd`.

  **Run the web app using the command:**